RinaHsiu/R-Jfunlab/README.md

 3.  we will build a website for the harewood villiage to introduce this community and neighbourhood.

-the time frame will be from the 23rd of october to the 6th of january 2025 (my christmas holiday)
+the time frame for micro:bit and khanAcademy will be from the 23rd of october to the 6th of january 2025 (my christmas holiday) the next time frame for website of HarewoodVillage will be from Christmas to Chinese New Year. the thrid time frame of New Year to Easter Holiday will focus on [xxxx].

 our team members are me and my dad jason

 ## our study plan is that:
+- follow the school term, like half term and holidays
+- during the school week, we will try 2-3 times per week, on Tuesday/Friday/Sunday;
+- during the Holiday, we will have as many lessons as possible.
+- we will stick to our objectives above so that we can achive the milestone on plan.

 # Study Journey: